 Deborah S. approaches her work in a rather unorthodox way.
 In the past she often worked from live models or did candid sketches of people going about their day to day activities- she always had a sketchbook, or at least paper and pencils with her to capture interesting subjects.

-Over time she has accumulated a collection of sketchbooks that provide an extensive pool of resources from which she draws inspiration for her work.
+Over time she has accumulated (and continues to accumulate) a collection of sketchbooks that provide an extensive pool of resources from which she draws inspiration for her work.
 These books house sketches of people with whom she has secretly connected.
 It is not unusual for artists to keep sketch books for reference, however, Deborah has an intimate relationship with each of her "characters" in these books- loving, and at the same time exploiting them over and over again in her work.

 Each time she connects with a pencil or ink "intimate", she interprets and recreates him/her anew, perhaps in a different medium.
 She approaches her work with a freedom that allows her to reinterpret as she explores.
 This organic process she finds exciting and adventurous.
-True, she often begins a work with a somewhat pre-conceived notion of where she is going with it.
-She works very loosely, enabling her to experiment and change direction as the piece evolves.
+True, she often begins a work with a somewhat pre-conceived notion of where she is going with it, but she works very loosely, enabling her to experiment and change direction as the piece evolves.
 In this way, Deborah S. is able to take inspiration from her 'beloveds' time and time again.